The big idea of Worth Season

 Everyone expected that the Messiah would come with God's glory and power, demanding the respect the world owed him

-He walked into the national Temple in Jerusalem and started giving orders like he was in charge, clearing out the people who were profiteering on their monopoly of sacrificial animals and foreign exchange
+He entered the national Temple in Jerusalem and started giving orders like he was in charge, clearing out the people who were profiteering on their monopoly of sacrificial animals and foreign exchange

-To the delight of the crowds, he won several verbal duels with the religious establishment, showing them that their only remaining option was to kill him
+To the delight of the crowds, he humiliated the religious establishment when they got into some verbal duels with him; violence was the only option they had left to stop him

-He saw his suffering and death coming, prayed for escape, but ended by saying to his Father, "Not my will, but yours be done."
+He foresaw his suffering and death, prayed for escape, but ended by saying to his Father, "Not my will, but yours be done."